A Guide to California Child Custody Laws

-In this guide, we will define some of the terms that are often involved in California child custody laws, and answer questions about paternity (determining who is a child’s father), custody, and termination of parental rights.
+In this guide, we will define some of the terms that are often involved in child custody law in California, and answer questions about paternity (determining who is a child’s father), custody, and termination of parental rights.

 Are you involved in a custody dispute?
 Are you thinking about getting a divorce and need to know your rights and obligations with regards to child custody and visitation in California?
 You will want to have an experienced attorney by your side.
 At Moshtael Family Law, our team has handled myriad child custody cases with ease, and we have more than likely worked with someone in your exact same situation.